Boltuzamaki/Solve-for-Bharat-Hackathon-IISC-Banglore-2020-/Readme.md

 ```

-### If anyone if facing any problem they can raise an issue cheers!
+### If anyone is facing any problem they can raise an issue cheers!